 Parking at LSZH fills up each year during the Forum period.
-In general, we recommend making parking requests a year prior to ensure best chance of success.
-However, length of parking stay is not usually an issue once confirmed.
-If you’re able to obtain parking for the event you’ll normally be able to stay for the duration.
-While you do not need to be a registered Forum attendee to park at this location it’s always best to provide this information when submitting parking requests.
-Due to tight parking availability over this period it’s recommended that operators avoid coming to Zurich for any other business purposes during this time.
+In general, we recommend making parking requests a year before to ensure the best chance of success.
+However, the length of the parking stay is not usually an issue once confirmed.
+If you’re able to obtain parking for the event, you’ll typically be able to stay for the duration.
+While you do not need to be a registered Forum attendee to park at this location, it’s always best to provide this information when submitting parking requests.
+Due to tight parking availability over this period, it’s recommended that operators avoid coming to Zurich for any other business purposes during this time.

 3. Drop and gos

 Drop and goes at LSZH are normally permitted during the Davos period, and you’ll usually be given up to 2-3 hours on the ground.